d-smith/ecs-sample/README.md

 * The stack should pull the demo images from an ECS registry, not docker hub.
 * The AWS WAF should be included at the perimeter.

+## EC2 Platform Note

+The vpc template assumes the EC2 platform is VPC, and that the default subnets have not been delete from the account.
+If this assumption does not hold, there could be problems running the template in EC2 classic platforms based on the differences in how !GetAZs behaves.
+For example, in us-west-1, for the EC2 Classic platform, 3 AZs are returned, only two of which may contain VPC subnets (indexes 0 and 2).
+When run from an account that supports only the VPC platform, two AZs are returned.

+For more on EC2 platforms see [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-platforms.html?icmpid=docs_ec2_console)

 ## Overview

 This project provides cloud formation templates and some container code to be used for setting up